Akashijk/Prompt-Tool/README.md

     *   **Template:** Select a template file.
 The content will appear in the editor.
     *   **Generate:** Click "Generate Next Preview" to see a prompt with wildcards filled in.
     *   **Interact:** In the preview pane, click on any highlighted text to see a menu of other options from that wildcard file.
 If your template uses a wildcard that doesn't exist, a link will appear below the preview allowing you to generate it.
-    *   **Cleanup (Optional):** Click "AI Cleanup ✨" to have an AI refine the grammar and flow of the generated prompt in the preview pane.
     *   **Enhance:** When you're happy with the preview, click "Enhance This Prompt".
 A new window will appear showing the AI's enhanced version and any selected variations.
     *   **Generate Image:** From the main window or the enhancement results window, click "Generate Image".
 A dialog will appear allowing you to select your InvokeAI model(s), LoRAs, and other settings.
 The generated images and their parameters will be saved to your history.
 In the image preview dialog, you can right-click any image to generate further LoRA or seed variations.